Irvin Kershner

-Irvin Kershner (born Isadore Kershner; April 29, 1923 – November 27, 2010) was an American film director, actor, and producer of film and television.
+Irvin Kershner (born Isadore Kershner; April 29, 1923 – November 27, 2010) was an American director for film and television.

-He gained notice early in his career as a filmmaker for directing quirky, independent drama films, while working as an influential lecturer at the University of Southern California.
-Later in his career, he transitioned to high-budget blockbusters such as The Empire Strikes Back, the James Bond adaptation Never Say Never Again and RoboCop 2.
+Early in his career as a filmmaker he directed quirky, independent drama films, while working as a lecturer at the University of Southern California.
+Later, he began making high-budget blockbusters such as The Empire Strikes Back, the James Bond adaptation Never Say Never Again and RoboCop 2.
 Through the course of his career, he received numerous accolades, including being nominated for both a Primetime Emmy Award and a Palme d'Or.

 Early life

-Irvin Kershner was born in Philadelphia, to Russian-Jewish parents.
-They were born in Kyiv, Russian Empire.
+Irvin Kershner was born in Philadelphia, to Ukrainian-Jewish parents.
 His artistic and cultural background was a mixture of music and art.
 The study of music (violin, viola and composition) was the most important activity of his early years.
 He attended Temple University's Tyler School of Fine Arts in Philadelphia.
 Later, he went to New York and Provincetown to study with the famous painting teacher Hans Hofmann.
 He then moved to Los Angeles where he studied photography at the Art Center College of Design.

 During World War II, Kershner served three years with the U.S. Eighth Air Force as a flight engineer.
 He later began his film career at the University of Southern California School of Cinematic Arts, teaching photography and taking cinema courses under Slavko Vorkapić, a montage artist and then-dean of the School.
 Kershner then accepted a job as still photographer on a State Department film project in Iran under the Point Four Program, which ultimately led to an assignment as a director and cinematographer of documentaries in Iran, Greece and Turkey with the United States Information Service.